Is ‘Teen Mom OG’ Star Ryan Edwards Headed For A Divorce From Wife Mackenzie Standifer?

 Although Edwards has been away from his family quite a lot over the past several months, the Radar Online insider said that his wife was actually understanding about his desire to have some alone time.
 That said, Standifer also told Edwards that after caring for her kids by herself for the past three months, she is ready to have Edwards come home and help out.

-In addition to the six-month-old son they share, Jagger Ryan, Standifer is also mom to four-year-old Hudson, who she shares with her former husband, Zachary Stephens.
+In addition to the 6-month-old son they share, Jagger Ryan, Standifer is also mom to 4-year-old Hudson, who she shares with her former husband, Zachary Stephens.
 Meanwhile, Edwards shares 10-year-old Bentley with ex-girlfriend Maci Bookout.

 As for what Edwards will be doing during his “private time,” the insider said he wants to enjoy nature and spend some time by himself in the woods.
 He’s also said to be hoping for some time alone on his motorcycle.